evalf/nutils/docs/intro.rst

 Introduction
 ============

-For those that came here looking for numerical simulation software, note that Nutils is not your classical Finite Element program.
+To get one thing out of the way first, note that Nutils is not your classical Finite Element program.
 It does not have menus, no buttons to click, nothing to make a screenshot of.
 To get it to do *anything* some programming is going to be required.

+That said, let's see what Nutils can be instead.

 Design
 ------

-The components that Nutils offers are rich enough to handle a wide range of problems without adding any further algorithms.
-This blurs the line between classical graphical user interfaces and a programming environment, both of which serve to offer flexible configuration of available components.
-The former has a lower entry bar, whereas the latter offers more flexibility in mixing and matching, the possibility to extend the toolkit with custom algorithms, and the possibility to pull in third party modules.
+Nutils is a programming library, providing components that are rich enough to handle a wide range of problems by simply linking them together.
+This blurs the line between classical graphical user interfaces and a programming environment, both of which serve to offer some degree of mixing and matching of available components.
+The former has a lower entry bar, whereas the latter offers more flexibility, the possibility to extend the toolkit with custom algorithms, and the possibility to pull in third party modules.
 It is our strong belief that on the edge of science where Nutils strives to be a great degree of extensibility is adamant.

-Naturally, one of the lesser interesting possibilities this gives is to write a dedicated, Nutils powered GUI application using any toolkit of preference.
+(One of the lesser interesting possibilities this gives is to write a dedicated, Nutils powered GUI application using any toolkit of preference.)

-One thing that Nutils does not offer is problem specific components, like a "crack growth" module or "solve navier stokes" function.
+What Nutils specifically does not offer are problem specific components, like one could imagine a "crack growth" module or "solve navier stokes" function.
 As a primary design principle we aim for a Nutils application to be closely readable as a high level mathematical problem description; `i.e.` the weak form, domain, boundary conditions, time stepping of Newton iterations, etc. It is the supporting operations like integrating over a domain or taking gradients of compound functions that are being kept out of sight as much as possible.

 Quick demo